 Offshore bonds have been the go-to option for many expat advisors in recent years.
 Although they can be a useful tax-efficient investment vehicle when used in the correct circumstances, the restrictive nature of charging structures can offset the benefits they offer.

-Furthermore, as charges are measured against the initial invested capital and not the value, if poor fund performance or withdrawals takes the balance below what you invested, you'll be paying charges on funds that are not there.
+Furthermore, charges are measured against the initial invested capital and not the value, so if poor fund performance or withdrawals takes the balance below what you invested, you'll be paying charges on funds that are not there.
 So, if you invest £100,000 paying 1% pa in fees (£1,000), by withdrawing £50,000 and halving the balance, you still incur a charge of £1,000 pa, effectively doubling the fees as a percentage.